 How have you (or people your industry/agency) recently adjusted business operations?

-Luckily for me, I had already begun working on an online store last year.
-When it comes to my business, I am completely self taught… I’ve been slowly teaching myself how to build a professional online store over the past year which hasn't been easy.
-An online store is like operating a whole other business itself.
-It was hard juggling the physical store while trying to learn the layout of a website, shipping etc. This lock down has given me the much needed time and energy to pursue the online store. it's been my saving grace - without it I’m not sure my business would have survived this.
-You can visit our new fancy website at www.shopartique.com we offer shipping or porch pick up.
-I’ve also been getting creative doing Facebook Live sales bi-weekly where we showcase the shops inventory online in an interactive video chat atmosphere and started an 'Artique VIP' facebook group that offers to members such as first looks at new inventory, special sales and more.
-You can find that here : https://www.facebook.com/groups/1554515318044064/
+Luckily for me, I had already begun creating a website last year.
+When it comes to my business, I am completely self taught.
+I’ve been slowly teaching myself how to build a professional online store.
+An online store is like operating a second business entirely.
+It was hard juggling the physical store while trying to learn the layout of a website, shipping etc. The lock down has given me the much needed time and energy to pursue this.
+It has been my saving grace.
+Without it, I’m not sure my business would have survived this.
+You can visit our new website at www.shopartique.com.
+We offer shipping or porch pick up.
+I’ve also been getting creative doing Facebook Live sales bi-weekly where we showcase the shops inventory online in an interactive video chat atmosphere.

 How have you seen neighboring business adjusting to the lockdown?

 I’ve seen a lot of restaurants change to take-out menus and local businesses doing shipping and local pick-up/delivery like myself.
-It's important for people in the community to help us out so that we can stay in business.
+It's important for people in the community to support us.
 Liking and sharing our social media pages and posts, subscribing to our websites, inviting friends and family to do the same is a cost-free way of helping your local businesses.
-It is a very important time to do this so that when it's over more people are aware of our businesses and come support us to help us back on our feet.

 Tell me about small business drive and reliance.